simoncoggins/Realtime-Weather/README.txt

 == To Do ==

-- deal with data.json caching issues
-- error handling if data cannot be loaded
+- better data cleansing and dealing with bad data values (server side)
+- update time ago more regularly than each server call?
 - add wind gust, temperature, pressure, others?
 - add lat/lng from file if present?
-- improve Time Ago in table (two units or just secs)
 - colours in ago column to warn of old data
 - colours to indicate good/bad conditions (right wind speed range, right wind dir for site?)
 - map version
 - let users pick units (e.g. kts/mph/ms^-1/kph)
-- correct plurialisation of time units

 == Longer term To Do ==

 - Add trend graphs showing change over last few hours
 - Add forecasts if possible
 - Recommendations/star ratings of each site in real-time?
-- Make a small pop-up version
+- Make a mini pop-up version